atc0005/list-emails/README.md

 1. If the results are inconclusive or odd behavior is encountered, review the log files within the `log` directory.
-1. If the problem is still not clear, sanitize the contents of the log file and then open a new issue with as clear an error report as you can provide.
+1. If the problem is still not clear:
+    1. sanitize the contents of the log file
+    1. open a new issue with as clear an error report as you can provide
+    1. attach the sanitized log file

 ## References